“Where is my hat?” I ask.

 I distinctly remember leaving my hat on the kitchen counter.
 But now when I look for it, it is not there.

 My wife does not believe that sweaty hats belong on the kitchen counter, so whenever she finds one there, she flicks it on the floor.
 But I looked on the floor and it was not there either, therefore I am beginning to fear that she has resorted to a more strident means of training me.

 Couples do that, they train each other.

-What matters most is that we don’t get on each others nerves and it is the little habits that are the most abrasive– like tossing a sweaty hat onto a kitchen counter or scattering mail about the house.
+Contrary to popular opinion, marital bliss is not found in the big things – rather it is found in the little things or more precisely it is found in the little ways that we do not get on each others nerves because it is the little habits that are the most abrasive– like tossing a sweaty hat onto a kitchen counter or scattering mail about the house.